Invasive species in Nova Scotia

 Exotic & Invasive Plants

-At the moment (early June 2021), there appears to be no up-to-date ‘official’ list of invasive plant species for NS.
 Several organizations have made attempts to coordinate information on invasive species in the province over the last several decades.
-Currently and, hopefully, finally, this role is being assumed by the Nova Scotia Invasive Species Council, set up, apparently, in 2019 (the domain was registered on 2019-04-25; earliest website post June 2, 2020).
+Currently and hopefully, finally, this role is being assumed by the Nova Scotia Invasive Species Council.
+It was set up, apparently, in 2019 (the domain was registered on 2019-04-25; earliest website post June 2, 2020).
 From About Us

 The Nova Scotia Invasive Species Council (NSISC) is a collaborative, volunteer-based group of individuals and organizations that aims to raise awareness and promote a coordinated response to the threat of invasive species in Nova Scotia.
 The NSISC builds on the experience of the former Invasive Species Alliance of Nova Scotia (ISANS), which was based at Acadia University from 2007-2012.
 The NSISC is a recognized provincial chapter of the Canadian Council on Invasive Species (CCIS) (https://canadainvasives.ca).
 Read more

-NSISC cites the Nova Scotia Invasive Alien Species (IAS) Guide by Alain Belliveau et al. 2012 as an authoritative list.
-Cited in that guide under Terrestrial Species are
+The Nova Scotia Invasive Alien Species (IAS) Guide by Alain Belliveau et al. 2012 and published as an MTRI document served as as an authoritative list in the not too distant past.
+It is no longer readily available.
+The terrestrial plant species then in that guide were

 Norway Maple (Acer platanoides)